ligato/docs/docs/user-guide/concepts.md

     -listen-client-urls http://0.0.0.0:2379
 ```

+The vpp-agent `must` start with the KVDB sync plugin using etcd as a connector.

+!!!
+Note

-Vpp-agent must start with the KVDB sync plugin using ETCD as a connector (to know how to do this, see code above or code inside [this example][datasync-example]).
-Information where the ETCD is running (IP address, port) has to be also provided on the Agent startup via the configuration file.
+    There is the example above and look over the code in [this example][datasync-example]).
+Information where etcd is running (IP address, port) must be provided upon etcd startup via the configuration file.

 The minimal content of the file may look as follows:
 ```
 endpoints:
   - "172.17.0.1:2379"
 ```
-The config file is passed to the Agent via flag `--etcd-confg=<path>`.
-The file contains more fields where ETCD-specific parameters can be set (dial timeout, certification, compaction, etc.).
+The etcd config file is passed to the vpp-agent via the flag `--etcd-confg=<path>`.
+The file contains more fields where etcd-specific parameters can be set (e.g. dial timeout, certification, compaction, etc.).
 See [guide to config files][list-of-supported] for more details.

 Note that if the config file is not provided, the connector plugin will not be started and no connection will be established.
-If the ETCD is not reachable at the address provided, the Agent may not start at all.
+If the etcd server is not reachable, the vpp-agent may not start at all.

-Recommended tool to manage ETCD database is the official `etcdctl`.
+The recommended tool to manage the etcd datastore is [`etcdctl`][etcdctl].

 ### Redis

 More information: [Redis documentation][redis-plugin]

-Redis is another type of in-memory data structure store, used as a database, cache or message broker.
+Redis is another type of in-memory datastore, that can function as a database, cache or message broker.

 Follow [this guide][redis-quickstart] to learn how to install `redis-server` on any machine.

-The Agent must start with the KVDB sync plugin using Redis as a connector (to know how to do this, see code above or code inside [this example][datasync-example]).
-Information where the Redis is running (IP address, port) has to be also provided on the Agent startup via the configuration file.
+The vpp-agent must start with the KVDB sync plugin using Redis as a connector (see code above or code inside [this example][datasync-example]).
+Information where the Redis is running (IP address, port) must be also provided to the vpp-agent at startup via the configuration file.

 The content of the .yaml configuration file:
 ```yaml
 endpoint: localhost:6379
 ```

-The config file is provided to the Agent via the flag `--redis-config=<path>`.
+The config file is provided to the vpp-agent via the flag `--redis-config=<path>`.
 See [guide to config files][list-of-supported] to learn more about Redis configuration.

-Note that if the Redis config file is not provided, the particular connector plugin will not be started and no connection will be established.
-If the Redis is not reachable at the provided address, the Agent may not start at all.
+Note that if the Redis config file is not provided, the connector plugin will not be started and no connection will be established.
+If the Redis is not reachable at the provided address, the vpp-agent may not start at all.

-Recommended tool to manage Redis database is the `redis-cli` tool.
+The recommended tool to manage a Redis database is the [`redis-cli`][rediscli] tool.

 !!! note "Important"
     The Redis server is by default started with keyspace event notifications disabled.
-It means, no data change events are forwarded to the Agent watcher.
-To enable it, use `config SET notify-keyspace-events KA` command directly in the `redis-cli`, or change the settings in the Redis server startup config.
+It means, no data change events are forwarded to the watcher.
+To enable this, use the `config SET notify-keyspace-events KA` command directly in the `redis-cli`, or change the settings in the Redis server startup config.

 ### Consul

 More information: [consul documentation][consul-plugin]

 Consul is a service mesh solution providing a full featured control plane with service discovery, configuration, and segmentation functionality.
-The Consul plugin provides access to a consul key-value data store.
+The Consul plugin provides access to a consul key-value datastore.
 Location of the Consul configuration file can be defined either by the command line flag `consul-config` or set via the `CONSUL_CONFIG` environment variable.

 ### Bolt

-Bolt is low-level, simple and fast key-value data store.
-The Bolt plugin provides an API to access the Bolt server.
+[Bolt][bolt] is low-level, simple and fast key-value datastore.
+The Bolt plugin provides an API to the Bolt server.

 ### FileDB

 More information: [fileDB documentation][filedb-plugin]

-The fileDB is a special case of database, which uses host OS filesystem as a database.
-The key-value configuration is stored in text files in defined path.
-The fileDB connector works as any other KVDB connector, reacts on data change events (file edits) in real time and supports all KVDB features (resync, versioning, microservice labels, ...).
+fileDB is unique in that it uses the host OS filesystem as a database.
+The key-value configuration is stored in text files in a defined path.
+The fileDB connector works like any other KVDB connector, reacts on data change events (file edits) in real time and supports all KVDB features (resync, versioning, microservice labels, ...).

-The fileDB is not a process, so it does not need to be started - the Agent only needs correct permission to access files with configuration (and write access if the status is published).
+The fileDB is not a process, so it does not need to be started - the vpp-agent only requires correct permission to access configuration files (and write access if the status is published).

-The file with configuration has requisite format and can be kept as `.json` or `.yaml`.
+The configuration file format and can be `.json` or `.yaml`.

-As any other KVDB plugin, fileDB also requires config file to load, provided via flag `--filedb-config=<path>`.
+fileDB requires config file to load, via flag `--filedb-config=<path>`.

 Example config file: